-When method-like getter and setter code., a property behaves much like a field – it has a value that can be read and (optionally) updated.
+When accessed, a property behaves much like a field – it has a value that can be read and (optionally) updated.
 But unlike fields, accessing a property does not directly give unfettered access to the stored data in the class or record.
-Instead, access to a property goes through custom
+Instead, access to a property goes through custom method-like getter and setter code.

 This provides three main benefits: